 Welcome FARM Net members and FARM Net visitors to the FARM Net web site.
 For those visitors who are new to amateur radio, or wondering about amateur radio, the FARM Net is a group of amateur radio operators, also known as ‘hams,’ who gather each day to check into the FARM Net using their amateur radio equipment.
 The FARM Net members use the FARM Net as a way to stay in touch with other, like-minded hams, to make sure their equipment is still operating properly, and to have discussions on a wide range of topics.
 There is great satisfaction gained when the equipment that the ham has put together into a working amateur radio station is able to transmit their communication to other hams to hear on the other hams’ amateur radio stations.
 If you are also an amateur radio operator, check into the FARM Net sometime to see what it is the FARM Net members do, and who the FARM Net members are.
 See you on the air!
 73.

-The FARM Net manager for 2024 is Shawnne, KF0AUW.
+The FARM Net manager for 2025 is Shawnne, KF0AUW.
 Click here to contact Shawnne with any Net concerns or comments.

 Upcoming Events

-List Your Next Amateur Radio Event Here
+Your Amateur Radio Event Can Be Listed Here

 (If you would like to list your amateur radio related event here, send the event details with the request to netmanager@farmnetweb.net or admin@farmnetweb.net)